machisuke/spectral/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your computer.
 2. Install yarn: Refer to the [installation documentation](https://classic.yarnpkg.com/en/docs/install/) according to your development operating system
-3. In your terminal, navigate to the directory you cloned Spectral into (check that you are on the `develop` branch).
+3. In your terminal, navigate to the directory you cloned Spectral into (check that you are on the `main` branch).
 4. Install the dependencies: `yarn`
-5. Build Spectral: `yarn build && yarn bui`
+5. Build Spectral: `yarn build && yarn workspace @stoplight/spectral-cli build.binary`
-6. Run Spectral from your local installation: `yarn cli lint [openapi_spec_file]`
+6. Run Spectral from your local installation: `./packages/cli/dist/index.js lint [openapi_spec_file]`
 7. Create a new branch for your work: `git checkout -b [name_of_your_new_branch]`
 8. Make changes, add tests, and then run the tests: `yarn test` and `yarn test.harness`
 9. Update the documentation if appropriate.
 For example, if you added a new rule to an OpenAPI ruleset,